patrikx3/redis-ui/README.md

 Given, I do not have a full fledged server and to maintain the servers it costs money, it is possible, sometimes the server goes down.
 It is rare, but it will be back up probably in 5-10 minutes.
 If there is a problem that is longer, please contact me.

 ### Contributors license
 Contributors get plus donate license for free for a year.
 Contributors, that created features that are working only in the donate-ware version get a license for life.

 -->

 ## Important Notice

-To ensure accuracy and minimize errors, we strongly advise against manually creating the configuration `JSON` file using a text editor.
-Instead, utilize the GUI to generate the configuration, which can then be seamlessly integrated into systems like Kubernetes.
+Do not manually create the configuration `JSON` file with a text editor.
+Use the GUI to generate it instead — the resulting file can then be deployed to systems like Kubernetes.

 ## Optional HTTP Basic Authentication

-The server can protect both HTTP routes and Socket.IO with HTTP Basic authentication.
+Protect both HTTP routes and Socket.IO with HTTP Basic authentication.

 Config (`p3xrs.json`):